-Before you go ahead and get the first pair of snowshoes you see, it’s important that you do some research first.
+Before you go ahead and get the first pair of snowshoes you see, you should figure out what kind of snowshoeing will you do.

 Read on below to know the different types of snowshoes and how to find the one more suited to your needs.